-According to the U.S Bureau of Labor Statistics, employment of clinical lab workers is expected to increase 22% during 2012-2022 (www.bls.gov).
+According to the U.S Bureau of Labor Statistics, employment of clinical laboratory technologists and technicians is expected to increase 11% during 2018-2028 (www.bls.gov).
 Those who obtain an associate's degree focusing on medical lab technology can seek employment as a drug testing coordinator, medical laboratory technician, pharmaceutical research assistant or quality control technician.
 Earning a bachelor's degree in clinical laboratory science allows students to strive for jobs as phlebotomists, medical technologists, histotechnicians and pathologist assistants.

 Students considering online lab tech schools should determine if the programs are available fully or partially online.
 Hybrid programs are most common and require students to complete their clinical practicum on-campus or through nearby clinical laboratories.